Choosing and Using Security Questions Cheat Sheet

 Security Questions As An Additional Means Of Authenticating

-First, it bears repeating again...if passwords are considered weak authentication, than using security questions are even less robust.
+First, it bears repeating again...if passwords are considered weak authentication, then using security questions are even less robust.
 Furthermore, they are no substitute for true multi-factor authentication, or stronger forms of authentication such as authentication using one-time passwords or involving side-channel communications.
 In a word, very little is gained by using security questions in this context.
 But, if you must...keep these things in mind:

 Authors and Primary Editors